ThanhDangKim/LoanPrediction_UsingML/README.md

 - CURRENT_HOUSE_YRS: Number of years the user has been living at their current address.
 - Risk_Flag: Target variable indicating whether the user has defaulted (1) or not (0).

-## Project Structure
-The project is organized as follows:

-- 21110298_21110175_FinalProjectML.ipynb: The main Jupyter notebook containing the data exploration, preprocessing, modeling, and evaluation steps.
-- README.md: This file, providing an overview of the project.
+---

 ## Libraries Used
-The following libraries are used in this project:
+The following libraries are used in this part:

 - numpy
 - pandas